ringcentral/ringcentral-web-phone/README.md

 - `inboundMessage`
 - `outboundMessage`

-These events represent low-level SIP messages received from or sent to the SIP server by the web phone instance.
+These global events represent every low-level SIP message received from or sent to the SIP server by the web phone instance.
+Unlike `callSession.inboundMessage`, `sipClient.inboundMessage` is not scoped to one Call-ID.
 Most developers won’t need to interact with these directly, but they’re exposed for advanced use cases that require greater flexibility.

 **Example:**